Europe flood death toll tops 160, costly rebuilding ahead

 The death toll in western Germany's Rhineland-Palatinate state, home to the badly hit Ahrweiler county, rose to 98.
 Another 43 people were confirmed dead in neighboring North Rhine-Westphalia state.
 Belgium’s national crisis center said the country's confirmed death toll rose to 27.

-Days of heavy rain turned normally minor rivers and streets into raging torrents this week and caused the disastrous flooding that swept away cars, destroyed homes and trapped residents.
+Days of heavy rain turned normally minor rivers and streets into raging torrents this week and caused the disastrous flooding that swept away cars, engulfed homes and trapped residents.

 Immediately after the floods hit on Wednesday and Thursday, German authorities listed large numbers of people as missing — something apparently caused in large part by confusion, multiple reporting and communications difficulties in the affected areas, some of which lacked electricity and telephone service.